Fabulang/stories/en/b2-ten-hours.md

 Even today, I still imagine visiting his house.
 The door opens.
 "I've found you at last, Special Agent Fourteen," I say.
 We never told each other our names.

-[Based on the true story of the [user 'shastaxc' on Reddit](https://www.reddit.com/r/OldSchoolCool/comments/1mz8sol/comment/naiec3o/).
-Details have been changed or invented.]
+(Based on the experiences of [user 'shastaxc' on Reddit](https://www.reddit.com/r/OldSchoolCool/comments/1mz8sol/comment/naiec3o/).
+Details have been changed or invented.)